yobazy/MyFinance/issues_checks.md

 [] Uncat menu, category selection should be alphebatizes [x] old databases are removed when
 [] set rule by specific account
+[] auto categorization stats are weird when nothing has been run

 Checks:
 [x] Amex populates right